 Lesson 2: One event can mean a country takes an entirely different institutional path, changing the course of its future.

-This is why the authors refer to the Black Death as an example of a critical juncture.
-This is an event that is influential enough to overturn the sociopolitical balance of a nation or continent.
+In the mid-fourteenth century, the Black Death took almost half of Europe’s population.
+This was an event influential enough to overturn the sociopolitical balance of a nation or continent.

 Before the Black Death, most of the economic and political systems in Europe were extremely extractive.
 A country’s monarch owned land, and he gave his land to lords who promised to give military capabilities in return.
 Peasants would then take care of the land.
-They worked hard to make a living but paid most of what they earned in taxes.
-In addition, they had almost no freedoms.
+They worked hard to make a living but paid most of what they earned in taxes and had almost no freedoms.

 This is why the authors call the Black Death a critical juncture in history.
 For Western Europe, it spelled the end of extractive feudalism.
 But in the east, it grew worse.
 Institutional drift is the result of this difference that led to divergent paths.
 It’s where two similar regions grow in different directions.